meijerpeter/mirror/README.md

 Simply import the whole project into [Android Studio](http://developer.android.com/tools/studio/index.html), then build and run the apk.

-While the time, date, and news show up without any additional changes, you need to first enable the respective APIs in order to see the weather, commute, and body measures.
+While the time, date, and news/calendar show up without any additional changes, you need to first enable the respective APIs in order to see the weather, commute, and body measures.
 Edit [`keys.xml`](app/src/main/res/values/keys.xml) and enter the API key for the [Dark Sky API](https://darksky.net/dev/) and multiple keys for the [Withings API](http://oauth.withings.com/api).
 (Follow [step 1](http://oauth.withings.com/api#step1) through [step 4](http://oauth.withings.com/api#step2) and copy all keys from the last output.)
 The home and work addresses for the commute need to be entered in [`commute.xml`](app/src/main/res/values/commute.xml).

 ## License

-Copyright 2016 Max Braun
+Copyright 2016 Max Braun, Peter Meijer

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.